 When elite athletes are faced with a tough workout or practice they often times have to dig deep and find the strength to finish it, no matter what it takes.
 It is not uncommon for athletes to experience this feeling on a semi-regular basis.
 But what is happening in these instances to make their muscles feel like they are about to give out?
 It’s the process of peripheral fatigue.

-What is peripheral fatigue?
+What is Peripheral Fatigue?

-General causes of fatigue
+General Causes of Fatigue

-- Central/Psychological Factors: Recent research published by Professor of Exercise and Sport Science, Tim Noakes, stresses the importance of the brain in fatigue.
-Because every muscle movement begins with signaling in the brain, research now shows that there can be muscle fatigue even when the muscle itself is not damaged.
-The interrelationship between central (the brain) and peripheral (muscles, motor nerves etc.) systems are important in the onset of fatigue.
+Recent research published by a Professor of Exercise and Sport Science, Tim Noakes, stresses the role that brain in fatigue plays in a workout, especially during strength training.
+Because every muscle movement begins with a signal from the brain, research now shows that there can be muscle fatigue even when the muscle itself is not damaged.
+The interrelationship between central (the brain) and peripheral (muscles, motor nerves, etc.) systems are important in the onset of fatigue.

-- Brooks, George et al. Exercise Physiology: Human Bioenergetics and Its Applications.
+Brooks, George et al. Exercise Physiology: Human Bioenergetics and Its Applications.
 McGraw Hill: New York.
 2005.

-- Asmussen E and B. Mazin.
+Asmussen E and B. Mazin.
 Recuperation after muscular fatigue by "diverting activities".
 Eur J Appl Physiol Occup Physiol.
 1978 Feb 21;38(1):1-7.